E-Commerce Platform

 Testers/Shoppers never used filters to search for the product!

-To confirm that, with different tests and behavioral analytics tools, I was more than certain that not just layout and design are behind the trends, but our Filtering system was missing seamless UI, complexity and lack of consistency!
+To confirm that, with different tests and behavioral analytics tools, I was more than certain that not just the layout and design are behind the trends, but our Filtering system was missing seamless UI, complexity, and lack of consistency!

 Our platform is the pioneer cloud-based e-commerce solution specifically designed for grocers.
 The platform is created by developers and grocery retail professionals who identified a gap in the technology available for grocers.